caroldaniel/42sp-cursus-inception/README.md

 </h3>

 > <i>For the <b>bonus</b> part we should:
-> 1. Set up redis cache for the WordPress website in order to properly manage the cache;
+> 1. Set up <b>redis cache</b> for the WordPress website in order to properly manage the cache;
-> 2. Set up a FTP server container pointing to the volume of the WordPress website;
+> 2. Set up a <b>FTP</b> server container pointing to the volume of the WordPress website;
-> 3. Create a simple static website in the language of our choice except PHP (Yes, PHP is excluded!).
+> 3. Create a <b>simple static website</b> in the language of our choice except PHP (Yes, PHP is excluded!).
 For example, a showcase site or a site for presenting your resume.
 > 4. Set up <b>Adminer</b>;
 > 5. Set up a service of our choice that we think is useful.</i>